shoyer/stephanhoyer.com/software/index.md

 - [JAX](https://github.com/google/jax) is a Google project focused on machine learning research.
 I have made and reviewed many contributions to JAX, with a focus on scientific use-cases such as `jax.scipy`.
-- [JAX-CFD](https://github.com/google/jax-cfd) is a research project
-  implementing methods for computational fluid dynamics in JAX.

 Other projects I created: